This Site Was Built With You In Mind!

-A lot of mechanics will try to sell the customer shocks or struts when there is the slightest bit of leakage, but I say if the strut or shock is still doing their job properly, there is no need to rush into changing them, leaking or not.
-Struts and shocks are filled with oil or Gas and dampers, the oil /gas softens the bumps, and the dampers stop the vehicle from bouncing.
+Many mechanics will try to sell the customer shocks or struts when there is the slightest bit of leakage, but if the strut or shock is still doing their job correctly, there is no need to rush into changing them, leaking or not.
+Struts and shocks contain oil or gas and dampers, the oil /gas softens the bumps, and the dampers stop the bouncing vehicle.

 In the picture above, notice how the shock is mounted outside the coil spring.

 In the picture above, notice how the coil spring is part of the strut assembly.